Exhibitor Information & Registration

 Hyatt at the Bellevue

-The 13th Annual Cerebrovascular Update: A Stroke Journey from Prevention to Recovery has been specially designed for practicing neurologists, neurosurgeons, emergency medicine physicians, critical care physicians, hospitalists, neuroradiologists, primary care physicians, internists, gerentologists, nurses, nurse practitioners, physician assistants, case managers and rehabilitation therapists who treat a myriad of stroke related conditions and diseases in their practice.
-The course directors, Rodney D. Bell, MD, Robert H. Rosenwasser, MD, FACS, FAHA, Carissa C. Pineda, MD and Pascal Jabbour, MD, Thomas Jefferson University Departments of Neurology, and Neurosurgical Surgery, have developed an agenda that includes in-depth presentations on epidemiology and management of risk factors in stroke prevention; emergency management of acute stroke; anticoagulation and antiplatelet therapy; diagnosis and management of intracerebral and subarachnoid hemorrhage; and intracranial aneurysms.
-The ultimate goal of the 13th Annual Cerebrovascular Update is to improve the delivery of care for the stroke patients by improving the performance of practicing physicians and other health care professionals as they care for patients with stroke related medical complications.
+The 16th Annual Cerebrovascular Update: A Stroke Journey from Prevention to Recovery has been specially designed for practicing neurologists, neurosurgeons, emergency medicine physicians, critical care physicians, hospitalists, neuroradiologists, primary care physicians, internists, gerentologists, nurses, nurse practitioners, physician assistants, case managers and rehabilitation therapists who treat a myriad of stroke related conditions and diseases in their practice.
+The course directors, Carissa C. Pineda, MD and Pascal Jabbour, MD, Thomas Jefferson University Departments of Neurology, and Neurosurgical Surgery, have developed an agenda that includes in-depth presentations on Risk Factors, Lifestyle Changes, and Prevention, Emergency Management of Acute Stroke, Endocrine Dysfunction in Stroke, Palliative Care After Stroke, Stroke Support Groups - Key to a successful recovery, and much more.
+The ultimate goal of the 16th Annual Cerebrovascular Update is to improve the delivery of care for the stroke patients by improving the performance of practicing physicians and other health care professionals as they care for patients with stroke related medical complications.
 This conference will allow participants to observe and question the expert faculty as they discuss real patient cases, and demonstrate how to apply new information and clinical guidelines into their practices.
 In addition, the use of an audience response system will further engage the participants and allow them to assess their knowledge and skill levels with their peers.

-Thomas Jefferson University Hospital is an approved provider of Continuing Nursing Education (CNE) by the PA State Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.
+Thomas Jefferson University Hospital is an approved provider of Continuing Nursing Education (CNE) by the Pennsylvania State Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.
 A maximum of 10.8 nursing contact hours will be awarded for this program.
 The participant must attend the entire program to be eligible for full contact hour credit.

 ABOUT JEFFERSON ACUTE STROKE CENTER